 To send bitcoin from a Bech32 (native SegWit) address, it will require a lower fee than when sending an equivalent transaction from a legacy (non-segwit) address.
 In other words, to benefit from the lower fees enabled by SegWit, you must send bitcoin from a Bech32 address.

 This is why the Blockchain.com Wallet now defaults to SegWit (Bech32) receiving addresses.
 By receiving bitcoin to SegWit addresses, you will enjoy lower fees whenever you later send this bitcoin.
-If you need to receive a transaction to a legacy address, please see this article for step-by-step instructions.
+If you need to receive a transaction to a legacy address.

 Bitcoin that you have previously received to Legacy addresses in your wallet will remain on the Legacy addresses until you send it.
 This is because moving this bitcoin to a Bech32 address would require on-chain transactions and, thus, transaction fees.
 It would not be practical or cost effective to do this.